Betting Gods seems almost too good to be true right?

-I thought it would make a good article so here are my thoughts on betting gods.
+Now I have previously done some Betting Gods reviews on a few of their popular tipsters.
+So I thought it would make a good article, here are my honest thoughts on betting gods.

 The Shady World Of Betting Tipsters